VA Disability - Step 6: When the initial decision finds no "nexus"

 How do I prove this "nexus"?

-Your next task is to seek an expert physician who will review your complete medical records.
-You'll ask him or her to write a letter stating their opinion that your condition today is related to your military service.
+If you didn't get an IMO in the evidence gathering stage of your claim, this is your next step.
+You must seek an expert physician who will review your complete medical records and you need to ask them to write a report stating their opinion that your condition today is related to your military service.

 How do I get a doctor to support my claim?

-It's best to make a routine appointment and meet face-to-face with the doctor.
-Ask her directly to draft or sign the letter.
-Assuming that the physician agrees with your "nexus" claim, it is perfectly acceptable for you to draft the letter on her behalf.
-Then ask her to review and sign it, or edit and then sign, if she feels more comfortable with that.
-I advise you not to ask a nurse or clerk to perform the task of getting the physician's signature.
+We advise you not to ask a nurse or clerk to perform the task of getting the physician's signature.
 These members of the care team often see themselves as "gatekeepers," to guard and protect the physician from tasks that will only take up more valuable time.
 They may believe that "rules" or "law" won't allow the physician to sign such a document and may refuse you access to the doctor.
-Most physicians will sign such a letter if it is brief, to the point and factual.
+Most physicians will sign such a letter if it is brief, to the point, and factual.

 What if I can't find a doctor who wants to do the letter?

-Some physicians are specialists who perform records reviews and/or Independent Medical Examinations and provide opinions.
-These doctors usually do a very good job with writing nexus letters, assuming that you can't get one some other way.
+This will lead you back to the IMO, because you will need to hire a doctor who specializes in these types of record reviews and examinations.
+These doctors usually do a very good job with writing IMO reports.
 These independent physicians can charge from about $1000.00 and up, depending on the extent of the services.
 You must pay that fee in advance with no guarantee that the physician will agree with your theory or that you will get benefits.
-The Independent Medical Exam doctor does not treat or prescribe and provides only a records review and report.
+If you require an in-person examination, just know that the Independent Medical Exam doctor does not treat or prescribe and provides only a records review and report.

-The importance of the nexus letter can't be overstated.
-In many situations the nexus letter from an expert is the only evidence that will tip the scales in your favor.
+The importance of the IMO can't be overstated.
+In many situations the IMO from an expert is the only evidence that will tip the scales in your favor.
+Although if you can't afford this - a "Nexus Letter" is a far distant, but best second option you have.